0xbow-io/privacy-pool-V1.0/contracts/README.md

 ```bash
 $ foundryup
 ```
-## 3. Fill in the .env file with your own values:
+## 3. Fill in the .env file with your own values
 Create a .env file in the contracts directory and fill it with the following variables:
 - For an example check the .env.example file
 ```bash